NeXus Open Research @ Open Futurelab, Ars Electronica Festival 2024; photo: Bettina Gangl

 Participate @ Ars Electronica Festival

-At the Ars Electronica Festival 2025 from September 3 to 7, 2025, in Linz, Austria, the Futurelab invites you to back to the Open Futurelab, Deep Space 8K, and the popular Futurelab Night.
-Festival visitors experience the lab’s latest works and can also actively participate in its research.
+At the Ars Electronica Festival 2025 from September 3 to 7, 2025, in Linz, Austria, the Futurelab invited the audience to the Open Futurelab, Deep Space 8K, and the popular Futurelab Night.
+Festival visitors experienced the lab’s latest works and could also actively participate in its research.

-The Ars Electronica Festival 2025 once again turns Linz into an international hub for art, society, technology, and innovation.
-The Futurelab presents its latest work and ongoing research in the Open Futurelab in legendary POSTCITY – including interactive installations, experimental prototypes, workshops, and talks.
-At Futurelab Night on Saturday evening, we once again transform artistic research into immersive experiences and captivating performances.
+The Ars Electronica Festival 2025 once again turned Linz into an international hub for art, society, technology, and innovation.
+The Futurelab presented its latest work and ongoing research in the Open Futurelab in legendary POSTCITY – including interactive installations, experimental prototypes, workshops, and talks.
+At Futurelab Night on Saturday evening, we once again transformed artistic research into immersive experiences and captivating performances.

 Futurelab’s works at the Ars Electronica Festival 2025:

-“PANIC – yes/no” is the motto of the Ars Electronica Festival 2025.
+“PANIC – yes/no” was the motto of the Ars Electronica Festival 2025.
 There are countless reasons to panic, as our world is changing at a rapid pace.
 For some, this means collapse.
 For others, radical transformation.
 Or even a new beginning.
 More about the ideas behind the theme, from the uncertainty of the present to the power of art in times of profound change, can be found on the Festival website.
-In addition to the Prix Ars Electronica and S+T+ARTS award ceremonies, Festival highlights include the official opening on September 3 in St. Mary’s Cathedral: Musicians from the Bruckner Orchestra Linz will perform excerpts from the Walzersymphonie, a Futurelab project that explores artistic co-creation with AI in composition.
-Admission is free.
+In addition to the Prix Ars Electronica and S+T+ARTS award ceremonies, Festival highlights included the official opening on September 3 in St. Mary’s Cathedral: Musicians from the Bruckner Orchestra Linz performed excerpts from the Walzersymphonie, a Futurelab project that explores artistic co-creation with AI in composition.

 Ars Electronica Festival 2025